7 Indoor Houseplant Myths That Fooled Us Too

 Myth #5: Don't feed plants in winter

 You hear a lot of talk about plants going 'dormant' in winter.
-Most of our indoor houseplants come from tropical regions that are warm outdoors all year round.
+That's outdoor garden talk.
+Most of our indoor houseplants come from tropical regions that are warm outdoors, all year round, and don't go dormant.
 However just because our jungle goes through cooler months than they might prefer, doesn't mean they go into hibernation, especially when kept indoors.

 How to feed in cooler months

-In spring and summer we feed our jungle about once a fortnight.
-When it comes to autumn we halve that to about once a month.
-We'll skip feeding in winter for plants that have genuinely gone dormant, then start again in spring, otherwise we give them a small feed once a month in winter also.
+In spring and summer, I feed my jungle about once a week to once a fortnight.
+When it comes to autumn I halve that to about once every 3 to 4 weeks.
+Because you water less, you naturally feed less in winter, without having to change the dose.
+I only skip feeding in winter for plants that have genuinely gone dormant, otherwise everyone gets a feed about once a month in winter.
+No way I want deficiencies to develop over winter and impact that lovely spring and summer growth.

 Myth #6: Plants can survive with no light